owl73/westmarch-landol/class/berserker.md

 **Level Goal**:

++ **A:** Kill a game animal with your bare hands, then don't sleep inside for a week.
 + **B:** Slay a dire wolf, dire bear, dire boar, or dire panther
 + **C:** Commune with a powerful fey, forest spirit, beast, or dryad
 + **D:** Unite three tribes of Berserkers to reclaim land lost to civilization